alsmola/graphgrc/README.md

-# Compliance Mapper
+# GraphGRC

+GraphGRC is data-driven documentation for a GRC program.

+- Semantic: GRC program requirements (SOC 2, ISO 27001, GDPR, etc.) parsed, structured, and redered with Markdown
+- Linkable: Combine different controls with the [Secure Controls Framework (SCF)](https://securecontrolsframework.com/)

-Use [Secure Controls Framework (SCF)](https://securecontrolsframework.com/) to connect and understand all of the applicable framework controls for your security program.
+Use to connect and understand all of the applicable framework controls for your security program.

 See the default selected frameworks: